Code-Institute-Submissions/madelenviola-project1/README.md

 - Smartphone, tablet and desktop sizes.

 ### Known bugs
-- Form missing thank you for submitting completed form page
-- A element not allowed as child to UL element
+- HTML - "A element not allowed as child to UL element"
+- Menu not aligning properly on small smartphone sizes.
+- Wavy underline text decoration not visible on Safari browser.

 ## Deployment